eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 type DeprecateInfo = {
   info?: Message
-  replacedBy?: (string|ReplacedByInfo)[] // An empty array explicitly states that there is no replacement }
+  replacedBy?: (string|ReplacedByInfo)[] // An empty array explicitly states that there is no replacement deprecatedSince?: Version // Helps users gauge when to migrate and useful for documentation availableUntil?: Version | null // The estimated version when the rule is removed (probably the next major version). null means the rule is "frozen" (will be available but will not be changed)
+}

 /* At least one property is required */